Scoliosis management and the Charleston Bending Brace®

 Why is the Bending Brace Worn Only at Night?

 Studies indicate that children and adolescents grow in response to the levels of Human Growth Hormone (HGH) in their bodies.
 The same studies indicate that HGH levels peak at night.
 We can conclude, therefore, that most growth occurs during sleep.
-The Bending Brace works on the principle that if the spine can be bent during the time of growth the direction of the spinal curve can be successfully changed as well during the peak time of growth – which is while sleeping.
+The Bending Brace works on the principle that if the spine can be bent during the time of growth the direction of the spinal curve can be successfully changed as well during the peak time of growth while sleeping.

 How Long Must the Bending Brace be Worn?